arobirosa/computer-repair-ai-assistant-prolog/README.md

 	( (N == 'yes' ; N == 'y') -> assert(symptom_present(Question)) ;
        assert(symptom_absent(Question)), fail).
 ~~~
 * There aren't any prolog programmers in the market.
-Prolog is exmore difficult to understand as a language than object-oriented or imperative languages like Java or Python
+Prolog is more difficult to understand as a language than object-oriented or imperative languages like Java or Python
 * Most prolog distributions don't seem to be actively used in commercial projects

 ## Neutral points

-* **It is difficult for a domain expert to add new diagnoses on his/her own.** For a fast repair, the symptoms which are easy to check must be written first on the prolog programm.
+* **It is difficult for a domain expert to add new diagnoses on his/her own.** For a fast repair, the symptoms which are easy to check must be written first on the prolog programme
+* The SWI Prolog implementation is mature for commercial projects
 * The IDEs have poor support for Prolog.
 Intellij IDEA supports Prolog syntax highlighting using the plug-in Logtalk.
 The Prolog plugin is not compatible with version 2022.1.3

-# Requirements of the proof of concept
+# Requirements and features of the proof of concept

 ## Must have

-* ✓ Uses the prolog programming language
+✓ Uses the prolog programming language \
-* ✓ The user can enter that a symptom is absent
+✓ The user can enter that a symptom is absent \
 - [ ] An user without training can use the assistant
 - [ ] An user with simple steps can add new causes and symptoms
-* ✓ The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented this minimally.
+✓ The messages and inputs can be internationalised in different languages Prolog isn't expected to be used interacting directly with the user, so I implemented this minimally. \
 - [ ] The assistant works on Windows or can be used with a browser Prolog isn't expected to be used interacting directly with the user
-* ✓ Automatic tests for the assistant can be written
+✓ Automatic tests for the assistant can be written \

 ## Should Have
+✓ It is possible to log errors, warnings, informational and debug messages.
+On SWI Prolog this is done with print_message/1 as with the i18n \
 - [ ] The entered symptoms can be saved.
 And an user can restored a previously saved session
 - [ ] The assistant can be integrated in a website or delivered as a separated programme
 - [ ] It is possible to add causes which only affect some computer models